cyberiums/cyberdoc/docs/_getting-started/dev-mode.md

 sort_key: B
 ---

-Geth has a development mode that sets up a single node Cyberium test network with options optimized for developing on local machines.
+Geth Flavours has a development mode that sets up a single node Cyberium test network with options optimized for developing on local machines.
 You enable it with the `--dev` argument.

 Starting geth in dev mode does the following: